 print(f" {i}. {t}")Generated thoughts:

-1. To find out the sum of 5 and 3, you can simply add them together.
+2. To find the sum of 5 and 3, I need to add them together.
+How do you add numbers?

 class MCTS: